 Classes in English, math, social studies, foreign language and other elective choices are offered through the Hawaii Department of Education's Virtual Learning Network.
-These classes are offered online with DOE instructors for high school credit.
+These classes are offered on-line with DOE instructors for high school credit.
 A student must be enrolled in a Hawaii public school to take one of these classes.
 For information on enrolling in an e-school class, please call the registrar at 727-3519.
-Registration fills up fast for popular classes such as: Algebra 1, Geometry, Modern History of Hawaii, Participation in Democracy, and Health.
-For Fall 2015 registration, you should call before summer.
+Registration fills up fast for popular classes such as: Algebra 1, Geometry, Modern History of Hawaii, Participation in

-COURSE DESCRIPTIONS CORE CURRICULUM
+CORE CURRICULUM